 - From Nobody to Nightmare: Was nothing more than a mutated peasant on the desert planet Kalanor; before long he was its Evil Overlord controlling an army so dangerous it threatened the Green Lantern Corps.

 - The Fundamentalist: A religious true believer who wishes to spread his faith across space.
 He consider himself the prophet of the Py'tar, and his wars of conquest a holy mission.

 - Galactic Conqueror: A conqueror of entire planets, starting with his own.

 - Large Ham: He's the leader of religious army who talks with all the prose you would expect, and he's voiced by Keith David

 - Red Right Hand: An in-universe version, his third eye made him a social pariah and eventually an outcast.

-- Scary Dogmatic Aliens: Leads a fanatical army called "Legion of the Third Eye" which through "The Fire of Py'tar" starts conquering solar systems for him to rule.
+- Scary Dogmatic Aliens: Leads a fanatical army called "Legion of the Third Eye" which, through the "Flame of Py'tar" starts conquering solar systems for him to rule.

 - Third Eye: Was treated as an outcast for it.
-After his contact with the Fire of Py'tar, it opened.
+After his contact with the Flame of Py'tar, it opened.
 He can also shoot Eye Beams through it.

 Draaga was once the undefeated champion of War World.